unitedstates/glossary/README.md

 You can use the Github Repo Contents API to easily introspect on what definitions are available, and how the `gh-pages` branch is laid out.
 These are public URLs, you don't need to authenticate with Github.

-This URL lists the main directories definitions are sorted into:
+This URL lists the main directories that definitions are sorted into:

 ```
 https://api.github.com/repos/unitedstates/glossary/contents/definitions?ref=gh-pages
 ```

-And this this URL lists all the definitions in the `congress` directory:
+This URL lists all the definitions in the `congress` directory:

 ```
 https://api.github.com/repos/unitedstates/glossary/contents/definitions/congress?ref=gh-pages